navspeak/2021/spring/login/readme.md

 #### How to run on EC2 (there are better ways, but this works!)

 * Create EC2 instance adding followng bash script in user data.
-Add a security group with following setting:
+Add a security group with following settings:
   * Allow SSH from your IP (just in case you want log into the EC2 for troubleshooting)
-  * Allow port 8080 from everywhere (tomcat port being used in this app)
+  * Allow port 8080 from everywhere (8080 is the tomcat port being used in this app)

+> **_NOTE:_**: Following is quite a verbose script.
+It's purpose:
+(1) pull the latest code from github (2) builds the sprinboot app (3) starts it as a service.
+This way when the EC2 instance is up, no manual step is needed (unless Murphy's law prevail)

 ```shell script
 #!/bin/bash